YuchaoJiang91/White-Matter-Functional-Connectivity/README.md

 # White-Matter-Functional-Connectivity

-These scripts performs K-means clustering of white matter voxels based on BOLD-fMRI within white matter voxels.
+These scripts perform K-means clustering of white matter voxels based on BOLD-fMRI within white matter voxels.
 Ps: These scripts require Matlab and SPM to be installed.

 Further details can be found in our papers.